TomoRS-Med/TomoRS-Med.github.io/index.md

 ---

 <img src="/assets/img/IMG_2824.jpeg" width="200" align="right">
 My name is **Tomohide R. Sato**, a physician-scientist working on the mystery of sleep homeostasis.
-Currently I am a graduate student at University of Tokyo in the group of Prof. Hiroki R. Ueda. <br>
+Currently I am a graduate student at the University of Tokyo in the group of Prof. Hiroki R. Ueda. <br>
 <br>

 Email: